 At present, interested students can elect emphases in finance, accounting, management, marketing, and entrepreneurship as part of the QAMO major.
 This new proposal adds to the menu of emphases available to QAMO students.
-Students who complete the QAMO major will have many career options to choose from, including consulting and private equity.
-Formal training in operations and supply chain management is likely to be useful for either career path.
-The University of Utah's operations and supply chain course offerings are strong, and the combination of data analysis and strategic thinking skills (from the QAMO major) with the foundational understanding of process flows, supply chains, project management and quality assurance (from operations and supply chain) is likely to be a powerful combination.
+Students who complete the QAMO major will have many career options to choose from, including consulting, private equity, and data analytics.
+Formal training in information systems is likely to be useful for any of the above career paths.
+The University of Utah's Information Systems course offerings are strong, and the combination of econometrics and strategic thinking skills (from the QAMO major) with the foundational understanding of database fundamentals, data mining, and system design (from Information Systems) is likely to be a powerful combination.

-This major and emphasis may also be useful for students interested in pursuing a PhD in operations management.
-In some fields of operations scholarship, researchers make use of models from game theory and information economics, and techniques from econometrics.
-This new emphasis (perhaps paired with an operations-themed honors thesis) would be excellent preparation for an economics-focused operations PhD.
+This major and emphasis may also be useful for students interested in pursuing a PhD in Information Systems.
+In some fields of Information Systems scholarship, researchers make use of models from game theory and information economics, and techniques from econometrics.
+This new emphasis (perhaps paired with an IS-themed honors thesis) would be excellent preparation for an economics-focused IS PhD.

-Learning Objectives for the QAMO emphasis in Operations and Supply Chain:
+Learning objectives for the QAMO IS emphasis: